-We are the owners of federal service mark registrations for "Dollar Tree," the "Dollar Tree" logo, "1 Dollar Tree" together with the related design, and "One Price...One Dollar."
+We are the owners of several federal service mark registrations including "Dollar Tree," the "Dollar Tree" logo, the Dollar Tree logo with a "1", and "One Price...One Dollar."
 We also own a concurrent use registration for "Dollar Bill\$" and the related logo.
 During 1997, we acquired the rights to use trade names previously owned by Everything's A Dollar, a former competitor in the \$1.00 price point industry.
-Several trade names were included in the purchase, including the marks "Everything's \$1.00." the registration of which is pending.
-With the acquisition of Dollar Express, we became the owner of the service marks "Dollar Express."
-We became the owners of the "Greenbacks All A Dollar" and "All A Dollar" service marks, with the acquisition of Greenbacks.
-We also became the owners of "Deal\$" and "Deal\$ Nothing Over A Dollar" trademarks, with the acquisition of Deal\$.
-We have applied for federal trademark registrations for various private labels that we use to market some of our product lines.
+Several trade names were included in the purchase, including the marks "Everything's \$1.00 We Mean Everything," and "Everything's \$1.00," the registration of which is pending.
+With the acquisition of Deal\$, we became the owners of the trademark "Deal\$" and we have since registered "Deals \$5 and less."
+We have federal trademark registrations for a variety of private labels that we use to market some of our product lines.